BioconductorBoards/CABWorkingGroups/minimum_requirements_for_events.md

 ## Host Checklist

 - [ ] Have a Bioconductor focus or be of interest to bioconductor users/developers
-- [ ] Ensure all participants have access to read and accept the code of conduct.
+- [ ] Ensure all participants have access to read and accept [the code of conduct](http://bioconductor.org/about/code-of-conduct/).
 Have a mechanism in place to report and address CoC issues.
 - [ ] Website for the event
 - [ ] Contacting to workshop@bioconductor.org
 - [ ] Determining the date and time
-- [ ] CoC settings based on http://bioconductor.org/about/code-of-conduct/
+- [ ] Recording video of the event and sharing the video using [the Bioconductor YouTube channel](https://www.youtube.com/user/bioconductor)
-- [ ]
+- [ ] Workshops using https://github.com/seandavi/BuildABiocWorkshop as the template

 ### Considerations